centrifugal/centrifugo/docs/content/server/configuration.md

 Maximum client message queue size in bytes to close slow reader connections.
 By default - 10mb.

+#### client_anonymous

+Default: false

+Enable mode when all clients can connect to Centrifugo without JWT connection token.
+In this case all connections will be treated as anonymous (i.e. with empty user ID) and only can subscribe to channels with `anonymous` option enabled.

 #### sockjs_heartbeat_delay

 Default: 25